October 12th, 2018

 0545 – 1600

 I was awake around 4 am, so I just started my morning routine a bit earlier.
-It was nice to get such an early start on the trail, but of course Stellar and Salty beat me to it.
+It was nice to get such an early start on the trail.
 It was a cool morning and also partly cloudy most of the day.
-The desert conditions continue to be easy on us.
+The desert conditions continued to be easy.

 About 10 miles in, there was a fire station with a water spigot.
 It had a warning about Ecoli, so I filtered the water.
 This appeared to be the last water source for the next 20 miles but I only grabbed 1.5 liters.
 Later, there was the remnants of a cache, but the water that was left was green.
 I passed on it.